crcn/beet/README.md

 Goodies:
 --------

-- (soon) dispatch git commits to any other "glued" beet instances (cluster).
 - Keeps apps running even after the system restarts.
 - checks health on running apps and restarts any which are non-responsive.
 - Extendable thanks to [brazln](https://github.com/spiceapps/brazln).
-- (soon) use the beet pods in other [brazln](https://github.com/spiceapps/brazln)-based apps.

 Terminal Usage: